organisciak/dissertation/document/1_intro.md

 For example, @eickhoff_increasing_2012 note that a significant proportion of Mechanical Turk workers sacrifice correctness for speed, in order to maximise their profits.

-However, 'sacrificing quality for speed' is not always the case. <!--While observable in some cases[], including suspicious behaviors that we observed during @organisciak_personalized_2013, <!-- TODO FIGURE-->, other studies on contribution conflict it.-->
+However, 'sacrificing quality for speed' is not always the case. <!--While observable in some cases[], including suspicious behaviors that we observed during @organisciak_personalized_2013, other studies on contribution conflict it.-->
 For example, in @organisciak_evaluating_2012, we found that the fastest workers generally did not contribute worse labor, except for one case: when workers spent less time on the instructions and first task.
 The fact that time was only significant in this one case suggests that the effect for this particular dataset was not a result of 'cheaters' as much as workers that did not interpret the instructions close enough.
 Similarly, during the research for @organisciak_personalized_2013 we found that slowing workers down resulted in lower quality contributions, both in terms of internal consistency by workers and quality of the data for training a recommendation algorithm.